 A journal can be published in printed or electronic forms (or both).
 At LiU E-Press we publish a number of peer reviewed journals online.

-It is also possible to apply for permission to produce a journal from Radio and TV Department (RTVV).
+It is also possible to apply for permission to produce a journal from The Swedish Broadcasting Authority.
 Permission from RTVV ensures that databases (which journals are stored in) are protected by the Freedom of the Press Act.
 In this way it is possible to publish the names and pictures of people without first obtaining the permission first (which is normally required under the Personal Data Act.

 Under the Royal Library’s definition of a periodical, at least four issues are required per year.
 However, for many smaller electronic journals, two issues is more common.